Balda Canyon Natural Monument

 Canyon created by limestone rocks in the southern part of the Ashkah massif by the Abasha River.
 Baldi Canyon is 1400 m long, 5-10 m wide and 25-30 m deep.

+Privatization and protests

+In the 2022-2024 period, Balda Canyon was subject to prolonged protests by locals and environmental activists after the government decided to sell development and management rights on the natural preserve a private company.
+Protesters have complained of retributions against them for their activities, with some protesters being stabbed and assaulted.